sclatch1/recommenderSystems/research-plan.md

 - Which stakeholder goals will you pursue in your project?

 #### Answer
-- Users: recieve relevant and diverse recommendations; discover new games
+- Users: recieve relevant and diverse recommendations; discover new games. -> Rank novel items highest
 - producer: fair exposure for both popular and nich games.
-- development team: effiecient with high user satisfaction
+- development team: use limited resources and time for training -> a reason why I limit my hyperparameter tuning, ... (limited training -> faster iterations -> better and faster recommendation to the users)